mariolinguito/codingadventures/content/blog/my-first-approach-to-drupal-commerce-the-standard-for-the-robust-enterprise-e-commerce-solution-loved-it/index.md

 Where **slot_uuid** is the bridge between the specific row in this table and the specific slot of time for this **product_variation**.

 The second step was to think of something that changes dynamically the price of a product based on specific conditions (the current time).
-This "something" is the **price resolver** (this is the documentation: \[LINK]).
+This "something" is the **price resolver** (this is the documentation: <https://docs.drupalcommerce.org/commerce2/developer-guide/pricing/price-resolvers>).

 Essentially: the price of a product is calculated dynamically by one or more price resolvers.
 You can use the resolver to write your module or use some other contrib modules (like Pricelist - before this custom module I read about this module but it doesn't fit my needs).